josh384331/FRIEND/README.md

 ### Interpolation

 To perform interpolation on the dataset, use the `dataset_interp` function.
 It takes the following arguments:
-- `this`: The dataset object.
 - `indep_Vars`: The independent variables.
 - `i_indepVar`: The index of the independent variable to interpolate.
+Always choose 1 (I will make this automatic eventually)
 - `rowi`: The starting row index for interpolation.
+This should probably be the start of your table (I will make this automatic eventually)
 - `rowf`: The ending row index for interpolation.
+This should probably be the end of your table (I will make this automatic eventually)

 The function returns the interpolated value.